Sud0-u53r/WriteUps/SunshineCTF2019/Web/Wrestler Name Generator/README.md

 # Wrestler Name Generator
-## This challenge is XML External Entity Challenge.
+## This challenge is XML External Entity (XXE) Challenge.

 URL = `http://ng.sunshinectf.org/`

 The webpage in given url contain two name fields and a dropdown box.
-If we give some input and submit then we will be redirected to /generate.php?input=`some base64 content`
+If we give some input and submit then we will be redirected to /generate.php?input=`some base64 content` and it is displaying our firstname and lastname with some random middle name (Some cool names ;)

 I immediately decoded the base64 and found that it is XML content that is sent as input to the generate.php.